NetworkGradeLinux/mion-docs/_meta/style_guide.md

 communications.
 It is being kept simple to allow individual voices to be heard and in doing so form the collective voice of mion.

-When working in markdown, check syntax and style issues by using [markdownlint](https://github.com/markdownlint/markdownlint).
+When working in Markdown, check syntax and style issues by using [markdownlint](https://github.com/markdownlint/markdownlint).

 ## Spelling, Grammar, and Word Choice